Get insider access

 43" 50" 55" 65" 75"

 The Hisense A7N is a bit better than the Hisense A6/A65K, but it's close.
 The older A6 has slightly better contrast, giving it the edge when watching darker content.
 However, the A7 has a lot of minor but noticeable advantages: it's a bit brighter in HDR and SDR, with better HDR accuracy.
 It also has slightly better reflection handling, giving it the edge in brighter rooms.
-Plus, it has the faster response time, making it better for gaming.
+Plus, it has a faster response time, making it better for gaming.

 Test Results